zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Hugh says his girlfriend is moping and giving him “ the silent treatment.”
 Oh, the silent treatment.
 “The silent treatment” is when so meone doesn’t talk to you, when someone refuses to talk to you – someone who w ould normally talk to you like, say, your girlfriend.

 Gretchen asks, “What are you going to do to make up  for forgetting her birthday?”
-“To make up for” something is a phrasal verb meaning to do something nice for another person because you feel sorry for something you did – to try to improve a situation that is bad by doin g something nice for the other person, especially when you did something wrong to that person.
+“To make up for” something is a phrasal verb meaning to do something nice for another person because you feel sorry for something you did – to try to improve a situation that is bad by doing something nice for the other person, especially when you did something wrong to that person.

 Hugh says, “I’m just going to wait it out and let i t blow over.”
 Hugh isn’t going to do anything, I guess, to make up for forgetting his  girlfriend’s birthday.
 Big mistake, Hugh.
 Hugh decides he’s going “to wait (wa it) it out (out).”
 “To wait it out” means to not do anything, hoping that the situ ation will get better.
 If you are at your house and it starts to rain and you want to  go somewhere but you think the rain will stop in a short amount of time, you w ill decide probably “to wait it out” – just to wait until the rain ends and then you wil l do what you wanted to do.